Codennnn/Codennn/README.md

 I love to chase ideas and I spend a lot of time using some great product applications, learning from their successes and using them to inspire my creativity.

-Want to know more about me?
-Come to my [Portfolio Site](https://leoku.top) to browse around ツ
+Come to my [Portfolio Site](https://leoku.top) to know more about me ツ

 <details>
 <summary>中文版简介</summary>